NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson04_functional_class_scoring.md

 ### Incorporating other gene sets for GSEA

 There are other gene sets available for GSEA analysis in clusterProfiler (Disease Ontology, Reactome pathways, etc.).
-In addition, it is possible to supply your own gene set GMT file, and use that as input.
+In addition, it is possible to supply your own gene set GMT (Gene Matrix Transposed) file, and use that as input.

 The Molecular Signatures Database (also known as [MSigDB](http://software.broadinstitute.org/gsea/msigdb/index.jsp)) is a collection of annotated gene sets.
 It contains 8 major collections: